SoftUni-Internal/interactive-content/EN/05-Reflection-and-Annotations/05-Annotations.md

 We can create Custom Annotations using the **@interface** keyword.

-Here are some other things to remember while creating custom annotations:
+Here are is some additional information to keep in mind when creating custom annotations:

 - Methods can have default values